MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 > [!IMPORTANT]
 > Whenever you register a bot in Azure, it gets assigned an Azure AD application.
 However, this application secures channel-to-bot access.
 You need an additional Azure AD application for each external secured resource you want the bot to access on behalf of the user.

-## Create the Azure bot application
+## Create the Azure bot registration

 This section shows how to register a bot resource with Azure to host the bot code.